bababooex/raspberrypi-subghz-ASK/README.md

 Because a lot of .sub files in subghz database contain RAW files, you can send them using external ASK module.
 This will probably work for bruteforcing and code search, but I haven't tested it yet.
 # External references
 - https://github.com/Zero-Sploit/FlipperZero-Subghz-DB - Flipper zero subghz database
+- https://github.com/merlinepedra25/flipperzero-bruteforce - Flipper zero bruteforce files
 - https://abyz.me.uk/rpi/pigpio/index.html - pigpio library website
 - https://github.com/breisa/433mhz - inspiration for signal cloning
-- https://github.com/merlinepedra25/flipperzero-bruteforce - flipper zero bruteforce files
 # TO DO
 - More functions, possibilities...